 If buying, keep an eye out on both marketplaces; you never know what kind of website comes up for sale.

 I hope you found this comparison between Empire Flippers and Flippa helpful.
 I’ve been an active buyer and seller on both platforms since they launched.
-Each marketplace has their own pros and cons.
+Each marketplace has its own pros and cons.